SiliconLabs/wiseconnect/examples/snippets/wlan/m4_firmware_update/readme.md

   - For Ubuntu, use the following command for installation: `user@ubuntu:~$ sudo apt install build-essential`
   - If you don't have Linux, [Cygwin for Windows](https://www.cygwin.com/) may be used instead
 - VCOM Setup
-  - The Docklight tool's setup instructions are provided below.
+  - Following are the instructions to setup the Docklight tool.

     ![Figure: VCOM_setup](resources/readme/vcom.png)